MonMog/ubuntu-website/README.md

 Hopefully, if everything went our way, there is one final step to do now.
 Make sure we are in the /var/www/html directory where we have all our files cloned and the website is up and running.
 We will now type `node app.js` and it should occupy your terminal with a message "Server is running on port 3000".
 To verify that everything is working, you can open up another tab and watch that Connected Uers in the top left go from 1 to 2 and start typing and looking at the messages from both side.

+## Future work

+I am planning to add mySQL into this website so that it can have users register and log in so instead of having no usernames, it will display their name.
+I also plan on making it so that you dont need an account and it will just say guest.
+But in order to do this, I need to hash the passwords to secure them.
+I am currently looking into bcryptjs and argon2 to decide which one will be used.

 ## Credits
  - https://youtu.be/1BfCnjr_Vjg?si=p2eUEKHcgljGpm2x